grpc/grpc.io/content/docs/languages/kotlin/basics.md

 }
 ```

-We generate the route points from the points associated with a randomly selected
+The method generates the route points from the points associated with a randomly
-list of features.
-The random selection is taken from a previously loaded feature
+selected list of features.
+The random selection is taken from a previously
-collection:
+loaded feature collection:

 ```kotlin
 fun generateRoutePoints(features: List<Feature>, numPoints: Int): Flow<Point> = flow {